 Summer fete brings the local community together

-Stamford Bridge Beaumont hosted a variety of activities throughout the day, including a BBQ, tombola stall, live entertainment and games which were enjoyed by everyone who came to the event.
+Mount Vale Care Home hosted a variety of activities throughout the day, including two different tombolas’ including one dedicated to children’s items, a cake stall - full of delicious home-made treats from our own baking club in addition to those baked especially by relatives and hospitality team.
+Our talented residents had even made items to sell including cards, pens and jewellery.
+We were also joined by our local community small businesses – ‘Lilly Ladybird Quilts and crafts’ and ‘Roxy Resin and Goodies’.

+Mount Vale provided a sitting area for guests to relax and enjoy our garden with tables, benches and little games to play from giant Jenga, ring toss and swing ball.

-Staff at Stamford Bridge Beaumont made everyone feel welcome and were delighted to see different generations having fun together.
-Visitors enjoyed plenty of refreshments courtesy of our custom made Tiki Bar with a selection of Cold beers, tropical fruits, burgers and chips, prepared by the catering team, who were hard at work making sure that a great time was had by all – it really was a team effort!
+Staff at Mount Vale Care Home made everyone feel welcome and were delighted to see generations of families coming together and having fun.
+Visitors enjoyed a selection of refreshments prepared by the hospitality team, who were hard at work making sure that a great time was had by all – it really was a team effort!

-Emma Smith, General Manager at the home, said: “Staff at Stamford Bridge Beaumont are dedicated to making sure that the home is a hub of the local community, and this event, along with all their hard work, has definitely paid off.
+Trudi Gillespie General Manager at the home, said: “Staff at Mount Vale are dedicated to making sure that the home is a hub of the local community, and this event, along with all their hard work, has definitely paid off.
 It was a resounding success!”

-Stamford Bridge Beaumont care home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering personalised care across its care homes and hospitals.
-Stamford Bridge Beaumont provides residential care, nursing care and dementia care for 92 residents from respite care to long term stays.
+Mount Vale Care Homecare home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering personalised care across its care homes and hospitals.
+Mount Vale Care Home provides residential care, nursing care and dementia care for 60 residents from respite care to long term stays

 Comment Guidelines